 Ringing Call Changes

-Abel can ring call changes, calling bells up or down.
+Abel can ring call changes, calling bells up or down or by place.
 It can either ring a call change composition, or you can conduct call changes yourself.

 Call changes called 'up'